timothyyjoo/acme-api/README.md

 2. In CLI, type rake db:create db:migrate

-3. To populate the database with plans, please type rake populate_plans in CLI.
+3. To populate the database with plans, please type rake create_plans in CLI.

 4. Run this API locally by typing rails s in CLI